bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 ----

-The table below lists STR calling tools and the benchmarking data used in their publications:
+The table below lists STR calling tools and the benchmarking data used in their publications.
+Table 1 in
+[[Rajan-babu 2021](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8351082/)] provides comparisons of additional aspects of many of these tools.

 <table>
 <tr>